mentionapp/kebab/README.md

-# php-utils
+# Kebab 🌮

-php-utils is a collection of type-safe wrappers and testing utilities around a few functions of the PHP standard library.
+Kebab is a collection of safety wrappers and testing utilities around a few functions of the PHP standard library.
 It's so useful that we wanted to use it everywhere, including our personal projects.
-So, here is that.
+So we couldn't keep it for ourselves.

 ## Documentation